Chipset090191/Unit-UI-XCTest-and-others/README.md

 ## UI tests.

-Now, lets change the gear to UI tests.
-UI test helps us to check user interactions with our application.
+Now, let's shift our focus to UI testing.
+UI tests allow us to validate user interactions and ensure that the application behaves correctly from the user's perspective.

 ### Step 1: Setting Up UI Tests

-As with the Unit tests project `DeliciousMeal` had UI target added.
-But again there are actions you would know how to add it:
+Similar to Unit Tests, the `DeliciousMeal` project already has a UI Test Target configured.
+However, it’s important to understand the process for adding one manually:

-- Open `DeliciousMeal` project in Xcode and choose File -> New -> Target;
+- Open the `DeliciousMeal` project in Xcode and navigate to File → New → Target;
-- In search field type `UI` and choose `UI Testing Bundle` click next;
+- In the search bar, type `"UI"` and select `UI Testing Bundle`;
-- In Product name give the `name` for the test targer as you see on `Pic 5` screenshots.
-I put the name `UITests`;
-- In created folder `UITests` to choose UITests file.
-Now we are ready for UI testing🫡.
+- Click Next, then provide a Product Name for your UI Test Target.
+(Refer to Pic 5 for a visual guide — in this case, I named it UITests.)
+After the target is created, open the newly generated UITests folder and select the main test file inside.
+Now everything is set up and ready — we're fully prepared to begin writing and executing UI tests🫡.

 #### Pic #5
 <div align="center">
 <img width="737" alt="Screenshot 2025-04-25 at 1 21 34 AM" src="https://github.com/user-attachments/assets/45f1c324-a9c4-4f00-9fe0-ead76e38d2af" />

 <img width="730" alt="Screenshot 2025-04-25 at 1 27 04 AM" src="https://github.com/user-attachments/assets/9f6c5988-b071-434b-8959-8790ab67eaea" />
 </div>

 ### Step 2: Testing UITest

 Now locate the file [UITests](https://github.com/Chipset090191/Unit-UI-XCTest-and-others/blob/main/DeliciousMeal%20with%20tests/UITests/UITests.swift).
-We are gonna test function `testMainOrderingWithOptions()`.
-In this test the system picks up order going through extra options and accept it.
+We will be testing the `testMainOrderingWithOptions()` function.
+In this test, the system simulates placing an order by selecting an item, configuring extra options, and completing the order process.

 I attached code here down below with redundant comments.
 Check this out run and enjoy system`s test actions.